projectmesa/mesa-frames/docs/general/index.md

 mesa-frames is an extension of the [mesa](https://github.com/projectmesa/mesa) framework, designed for complex simulations with thousands of agents.
 By storing agents in a DataFrame, mesa-frames significantly enhances the performance and scalability of mesa, while maintaining a similar syntax.

+You can get a model which is multiple orders of magnitude faster based on the number of agents - the more agents, the faster the relative performance.

 ## Why DataFrames? 📊

 DataFrames are optimized for simultaneous operations through [SIMD processing](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data).
 Currently, mesa-frames supports two main libraries: